 The University has a procedure to address complaints by students about learning opportunities and other aspects of university life.
-This is outlined in our procedure for complaints (PDF).

 Procedure for complaints (PDF)